Perhaps the most important quality of topsoil is that it is packed with nutrients, to nourish plants and help them to grow.

 Proper testing = True Validity of Results

-The results validity depends on your soil sample collection.
-If you are testing your lawn soil then only take samples from the lawn.
+The results validity depends on your sample collection.
+If you are testing your lawn then only take samples from the lawn.
 Do not take samples from the vegetable or flower garden areas as the soil could and probably is different.
 To test your lawn, use a shovel and slice through the grass up to 6 inches deep.
 Roots naturally grow 4 to 6 inches deep so digging this deep will give you a true picture of the nutrient base.
 Make sure to take several samples throughout your lawn area and mix them in a clean container.
-A typical soil sample requires 1 cup of soil so mix your samples together and add bottled, distilled or spring water.
+A typical sample requires 1 cup of topsoil so mix your samples together and add bottled, distilled or spring water.
 Do not use treated tap water as it will skew your test results.

 The test kit comes complete with easy to follow instructions and easy colour coding to read the results.
 Knowing your topsoil for lawn composition correlations to a happy growth for any lawn or garden area.
-It takes the guess work out, saving you time and money and helping to ensure your plants have the nutrients they need.
+It takes the guess work out, saving you time and money and helping to ensure they have the nutrients they need.